lgreco/DataStructures/Exams/SU21_Midterm/src/readme.md

 * [Demo](Demo.java): a class that implements a DoubleLinkedList object.

 <img src="DDL.png" width="33%" align="right"/>
-The figure to the right shows
+The figure to the right shows a small double-linked list with three nodes: A, B, C.